mytusshar/auth-module/README.md

 * Returns access credentials which can be used to access rest of the Amazon Web Services like DynamoDB, EC2, RDS etc.

-## Follow below steps to use IAM module in your existing project.
+## Follow below steps to use I-Auth module in your existing project.

 ####  1. Clone this repository on your system